 Notice to Prospective Jurors:

-If you have a fever, cough, or other respiratory symptoms; returned to Hawaii within the last 14 days after traveling internationally; or have COVID-19 or been in close contact with a person who has or is suspected to have COVID-19, you will not be allowed to enter the courthouse.
+Face coverings are required.
+If you have a fever, cough, or other respiratory symptoms; traveled outside the state of Hawaii in the past 14 days; or had prolonged contact with a person who has or is suspected to have COVID-19, you will not be allowed to enter the courthouse.
 Please call the court to reschedule your jury service.
 Also, anyone who is at higher risk for contracting COVID-19 should call the Jury Pool Office.
 This includes people who are 65 and older; have underlying health conditions, including heart disease, lung disease, or diabetes; have weakened immune systems; or are pregnant.

 A potential juror is someone who has received a “Summons for Jury Service” in the mail.
-Those who only filled out a juror questionnaire last fall but did not get a summons are not included and should not call.
+Those who filled out a juror questionnaire last fall but did not get a summons are not included and should not call.

 The Jury Pool Office phone numbers are as follows:

 First Circuit (Oahu): 808-539-4360

 gives a still better chance of just decision

 than any other method of trial.”